sonsu95/nuxt-primevue-template/README.md

 ## default
 1. use 3000 port default
 2. use lara presets on primevue. you can change presets on ./presets/lara
+3. this template is using pnpm

 ## How to use

-1. modify container_name in docker-compose.yml if you want
+- modify container_name in docker-compose.yml if you want
-2. this template is using pnpm

 ```bash
 pnpm install # node_modules is different on container and host, need pnpm lock file